YairZeruya/Android_Air_Plane_Birds_Game_Java/README.md

 **Airplane Dodger**

 This game is called "Airplane Dodger" and it challenges you to control a small airplane and avoid collisions with the birds that appear randomly in your path.
-The game was developed for Android using Java and the Android Studio IDE.
+The game was developed for Android using Java and the Android Studio IDE, and utilized various technologies such as SharedPreferences for data storage, the Google Maps API for location-based features, and the Gson library for parsing JSON data.

 In this game, you can play in two different modes - button or sensor.
 In button mode, you can choose between two options: slow and fast.
 In sensor mode, you have to tilt the device left and right to move the airplane.
 Each mode offers a different level of difficulty and requires quick reflexes to avoid collisions.